mmghannam/sciplings/README.md

 by default presets is set to `d,h,s,p`.

 ## Usage as a library
 You can also use this project as a library.
-To do so, add the following to your `Cargo.toml`:

 ```rust
 use sciplings::{Solver, Presets};